ray-project/ray/doc/source/using-ray-on-a-large-cluster.rst

 In order to initiate ssh commands from the cluster head node we suggest enabling ssh agent forwarding.
 This will allow the session that you initiate with the head node to connect to other nodes in the cluster to run scripts on them.
-You can enable ssh forwarding by running the following command (replacing ``<ssh-key>`` with the path to the private key that you would use when logging in to the nodes in the cluster).
+You can enable ssh forwarding by running the following command before connecting to the head node (replacing ``<ssh-key>`` with the path to the private key that you would use when logging in to the nodes in the cluster).

 .. code-block:: bash